AlexParovozoff/django-pushapp/README.rst

 Settings list
 -------------
-All settings are contained in a PUSH_NOTIFICATIONS_SETTINGS dict.
+All settings are contained in a PUSHAPP_SETTINGS dict.

 In order to use GCM, you are required to include GCM_API_KEY.
 For APNS, you are required to include APNS_CERTIFICATE.